 Already a member of a Community of Practice? – Log in!

 The Center is facilitating several networks to help professionals from a wide range of settings to develop a better understanding of substance misuse and how their work plays a role in helping to prevent, treat and support recovery.
 Through each CoP, opportunities for learning via webinar, in-person and other modalities as well as resources and tools are available.
 Past CoP webinar recordings and other resources & tools, can be accessed in the Community of Practice Resources.

 Medication Assisted Treatment – For healthcare providers and other practitioners in an effort to connect those interested in initiating or expanding medication assisted treatment (MAT) services with the opportunity to gain knowledge and information and share experiences with other MAT settings.

-SUD Clinical Issues/ASAM – For clinicians and other providers, to connect those working with individuals who have substance use disorders with the opportunity to gain knowledge and information and share experiences related to determining appropriate level of care, individualizing treatment and reassessing patient care.
+Substance Use Disorder (SUD) Treatment – For clinicians and other providers, to connect those working with individuals who have substance use disorders with the opportunity to gain knowledge and information and share experiences.

 Not a member of a Community of Practice?